Education

 Preparing Future Educators

-North River Commission (NRC) partners with Illinois State University’s Chicago Teacher Education Pipeline, also known as the National Center for Urban Education (NCUE), to connect education majors with Chicago Public Schools and neighborhoods like Albany Park.
-Grounded in social justice, NCUE prepares innovative and effective educators for urban communities.
+North River Commission (NRC) partners with Illinois State University’s Chicago Teacher Education Pipeline (CTEP) to connect education majors with Chicago Public Schools and neighborhoods like Albany Park.
+Grounded in social justice, CTEP prepares innovative and effective educators for urban communities.
 NRC serves as ISU’s primary community partner in Albany Park, linking student teachers with local schools, organizations, and residents through programs like Teach Chicago Tomorrow (TCT).
 These collaborations include summer immersion experiences and community outreach, helping prospective teachers build deep connections with the area.

-NRC also supports ISU students through the STEP-UP summer residency program, placing them in teaching internships and community settings across Albany Park.
-These experiences immerse future teachers in local culture and help them grow as educators.
-Students may later complete their student teaching in area schools through either a traditional semester-long placement or a year-long Professional Development School model.
+NRC also supports ISU students who complete their student teaching in its service area, striving to ensure that future teachers gain immersive experience in local culture to help them grow as educators.
+Students may complete their student teaching in local schools through either a traditional semester-long placement or in a year-long Professional Development School model.
 Many go on to teach in Albany Park, with high retention and effectiveness rates supported by mentoring, professional development, and ongoing support for new teachers.

 Roosevelt students in ISU’s SUPERCHARGE program built a solar tracker in spring 2025.
 Next up is an electric pedestrian scooter!